home-assistant/home-assistant.io/source/_integrations/starlink.markdown

 The Starlink integration allows you to integrate your [Starlink](https://www.starlink.com/) into Home Assistant.

-**Important:** Your Starlink must **not** be in bypass mode.
-In this mode, the local API is unavailable, and this integration will not work.
+**Important:** If your Starlink is in bypass mode, you will need to open a route to it so that the local API can be accessed.
+Otherwise this integration will not work.

 {% include integrations/config_flow.md %}